awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-directory-service.md

  If you disable trusted access using AWS Organizations while you are using AWS Directory Service, all previously shared directories continue to operate as normal\.
 However, you can no longer share new directories within the organization until you enable trusted access again\.

+You can disable trusted access using only the Organizations console or tools\.

-On the Organizations side, you can disable trusted access by using the AWS Organizations console\.
+You can disable trusted access by using the AWS Organizations console\.

-**Important**
-We strongly recommend that where possible, you use the AWS Directory Service console or tools to disable integration with Organizations so that AWS Directory Service can perform any cleanup steps that it requires\.
-Proceed with these steps only if you can’t disable integration using the other service’s tools\.
-If you are the administrator of only AWS Organizations and not AWS Directory Service, wait until the administrator of AWS Directory Service tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ Old console ]

-**To disable trusted service access**
+**To disable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.